 - Submit events to the Director of Advanced Training for review.
-If approved, the director will assign an AT code, place the AT event on the calendar, and notify the membership by email.
+If the event meets AT requirements and is approved the director will assign an AT code, place the AT event on the calendar, and notify the membership by email.

 Build your knowledge and skills.